 Our Board of Directors is actively engaged in overseeing our cybersecurity and information security program.
-Our Board of Directors receives regular reports during board meetings from our CCO on our and our Adviser's and Administrator's efforts concerning information security and addressing information technology and cybersecurity risks no less than quarterly.
+Our Board of Directors receives regular reports during board meetings from our CCO on our and our Adviser's and Administrator's efforts concerning information security and addressing information technology and cybersecurity risks no less than quarterly. quarterly and regularly receives updates from third parties on various business risks, which include cybersecurity matters.
 The reports are distributed to our Board of Directors, and our CCO engages in detailed discussions with the independent board members during the independent members' session.
 The reports cover all potentially material cybersecurity threats facing us, as well as key risks and mitigation efforts undertaken by us and our Adviser and Administrator.
 As significant threats or events are identified by management or the ISP between regular reporting periods, our CCO will inform our Board of Directors immediately and keep it informed as to the developments of assessing the risks, mitigating efforts, and potential disclosure.
 Appropriate members of management and third-party providers will be involved as deemed necessary based on the potential impact.

 Management personnel most involved with assessing and managing the cybersecurity risks and program with our ISP include our Head of Resources Management, who is also a member of our Board of Directors, and our CCO.
 Our Head of Resources Management has more than 30 years of overall experience and more than 20 years directly assessing and managing our cyber information technology and human resources systems and the associated security concerns.
 Our CCO has more than 30 years of overall experience as a CPA, with more than 15 years managing information technology systems and databases, and 15-plus years supporting our Adviser's and Administrator's resource management department.
 This includes identifying, assessing, mitigating, and monitoring cyber information security risks.
+Our Director of IT has over 20 years of experience in IT, with a focus in the implementation of information security projects to enhance organizations' resilience against emerging threats, and has collaborated closely with security vendors and partners to contain and address cybersecurity incidents.
 These managers, as well as other management personnel, attend various professional continuing education programs that include cybersecurity matters.
 Certain members of our Board of Directors have, or previously held, positions with other companies, including other public companies, that involved managing risks associated with their cyber and information technology systems.
 Our Board of Directors regularly receives updates from third parties on various business risks, which include cybersecurity matters.